What Is Spirulina

 11. Supporting Mental Health

-2018 paper highlights the potential role that Health Within Spirulina could play in treating mood disorders.
+A 2018 paper highlights the potential role that Health Within Spirulina could play in treating mood disorders.
 The theory is that spirulina is a source of tryptophan.
 Tryptophan is an amino acid that supports serotonin production.
 Serotonin plays an important role in mental health.

 People with certain mental health conditions, such as depression and anxiety, may have reduced levels of serotonin.
 Taking tryptophan supplements to maintain healthful serotonin levels may play a role in supporting mental wellbeing.